prokoudine/ardour-tutorial/content/mixing-sessions/panning/index.en.md

 scope of this tutorial, but here are some general rules of thumb:

 * Guitars tend to be panned to the left and right.
-* Vocals and bass tend to placed in the center.
+* Vocals and bass tend to be placed in the center.
 You want to create a balance so that one side is not louder then the other.
 * Headphones may be helpful in determining how instruments should be panned, and whether the mix feels lopsided because one side is too loud.